pnp/cli-microsoft365/docs/docs/contribute/script-sample/new-script-sample.md

-# Creating a new script sample
+# Creating a New Script Sample

 All samples may be found in the folder `docs/docs/sample-scripts` grouped in categories.
 CLI for Microsoft 365 script samples are synchronized to the [Microsoft Sample Solution Gallery](https://adoption.microsoft.com/sample-solution-gallery/) and therefore they need additional metadata to be specified to be presented correctly in the gallery.